“Don’t be scared to walk alone. Don’t be scared to like it.” – John Mayer

 That’s why anyone who’s ever traveled on their own (myself included) will tell you that they wouldn’t want to have it any other way.
 It actually can be quite addictive once you overcome your initial hesitation!

 1. Adaptability and self-reliance: Once you step out of your home turf, you’ll inevitably encounter unfamiliar situations and foreign environments.
 No matter how much advance preparation you’ve done, there’ll be unforeseen happenings due to various reasons (weather patterns, cultural practices, etc.), which will require you to improvise and think on your feet.
 You’ll be challenged to adapt your normal way of being and go with the flow.
 In this way, traveling to other countries will teach you how to rely on yourself, trust your heart, and your problem-solving skills.
-In the process, you’ll become increasingly confident about your ability to survive in any set of circumstances and overcome any obstacles that may come your way.
-By taking responsibility for yourself during your travels, you’ll discover just how capable and courageous you are.

 2. Social and conversation skills: When you’re out and about, on your own, you’re more inclined to strike up a conversation with people along the way.
-You’ll be able engage with locals on a wholehearted level that wouldn’t be possible if you were traveling with other people.
-Based on my experience, I can confidently say that there are friendly people everywhere on the planet who would be glad to engage in a conversation with you and even help out during your times of need.
+You’ll be able engage with locals on a level that wouldn’t be possible if you were traveling with other people.
+I have met friendly people everywhere on the planet who would be glad to engage in a conversation with you and even help out during your times of need.
 I’ve had total strangers go completely out of their way to assist me without expecting anything in return.
-My encounters with people from various cultures and backgrounds has taught me the subtle art of finding commonalities with people and conversing about those common interests.
-As a solo traveler, you’ll always return home with boatload of new friends.

 3. Observation skills: People-watching becomes a default pastime when you travel solo.
 You aren’t distracted by conversations with travel companions so you have the rare opportunity to notice details and idiosyncrasies that you would normally miss if you were in someone else’s company.
 The clothing, gestures, mannerisms and conversations around you become much more vivid, and you could even entertain yourself with a running inner commentary as you watch others.
 Your observations could also provide a reason to elicit a conversation with others.

 5. Self-knowledge: When you travel to a new place, you get to leave behind the labels, titles and identity that you take on back home.
-Instead, you can work with your soul essence and your truths.
 No one knows you in your destination so you have the chance to experiment and break away from the personal and professional mold that you’re normally accustomed to.
 As you do this, you’ll most likely uncover new aspects of yourself, and your preferences and quirks.
-During your solo travels, you get to date yourself, define your qualities and tastes, and own them with a sense of pride and confidence.
-Knowing who you are at your core will give you a newfound confidence and clarity about your values and what you want from your life.

 All my best on your journey,